Difference Between Alliteration and Onomatopoeia Poems

 What are Alliteration Poems?

-Alliteration is the use of the phonetic aspect of speech which is used in such poems to create a musical or rhythmic note.
+Alliteration is the use of the phonetic aspect of speech, which is used in such poems to create a musical or rhythmic note.

 It is primarily intended for performances as it contains musical features.
 The use of alliteration has been used in many famous poems such as Irish Verses.

-The repeated sounds could occur at the beginning or at any point in the word.
+Repeated sounds could occur at the beginning or at any point in the word.
 The use of such alliteration is called complex alliteration.

 In complex alliteration, the use of non-initial consonants can also be used to bring the desired effect.
 The repeated sounds must not be from the beginning letter but should be from any syllable within a group of words.

-The other names for the figure of speech could however be misleading.
+The other names for the figure of speech could, however be misleading.

-Names such as initial rhyme or head rhyme suggest that the initial letter should be the one that must rhyme but it is not the case as it can be any syllable that can have a repetitive sound.
+Names such as initial rhyme or head rhyme suggest that the initial letter should be the one that must rhyme, but it is not the case, as it can be any syllable that can have a repetitive sound.

-There are many examples such as ‘humble house’ in this the initial letter is creating the musical effect.
+There are many examples, such as ‘humble house’ in this, the initial letter is creating the musical effect.

 What are Onomatopoeia Poems?

-This type of poems exploits the phonetic imitation of sounds that could suggest the sound itself.
+This type of poem exploits the phonetic imitation of sounds that could suggest the sound itself.
 The use of the figure of speech is very common in children’s poetry.
 Commonly the sounds imitated are of animals and sometimes actions such as splash.

-The onomatopoeic words conform to a large family of phonetic sounds which may differ depending on the Language involved.
+The onomatopoeic words conform to a large family of phonetic sounds, which may differ depending on the Language involved.

 In different languages, different strings of consonants or vowels may be used to create the word for a similar sound however the sound is the same.

-The use of such poems can be seen in comic books as they exploit the figure of speech relates action to words.
+The use of such poems can be seen in comic books as they exploit the figure of speech that relates action to words.

-The name of some products such as Fizz is an example where onomatopoeia is used.
+The name of some products, such as Fizz, is an example where onomatopoeia is used.
 Onomatopoeia poems thus can be used for multiple purposes.
 It is suggestive of the naturalness of languages.

 Main Differences Between Alliteration and Onomatopoeia Poems